aclueless/spair/README.md

     * Current version of queue render may not very efficient because each fine-grained-render need to borrow the component state separately by it own.
 * Component state can be accessed in every part of render code.
     * Spair's components tend to be big, [`Render`] is used for code splitting.
-    * You can access the component state in every [`Render`] without having to pass it around.
+    * You can always access the component state in every [`Render`] without having to pass it around.
     * Component state can also be accessed from queue render, too.
 * (Almost) no macro is required for constructing DOM.
     * But Spair is quite verbose because of this.